Drees' Home Construction ProcessQuality home construction, step by careful step

 During this construction phase, kitchen appliances and flooring - vinyl, ceramic, and hardwood - are installed, and both the interior and exterior of your home are painted.
 Later in this phase, you'll see carpeting and your yard is finish-graded, seeded or sodded.
 Finishing touches are added, such as cleaning the windows, floors, baths, kitchen, and so on.

 An internal quality assurance inspection ensures your new home is in accordance with your custom architectural plan.
-After your Homeowner Orientation and Closing are conducted, you'll be ready to move-in!
+After your New Home Presentation and Closing are conducted, you'll be ready to move-in!